victormwenda/ept/README.md

 ### Next Steps ###

 * Once you have the software set up, you can visit the admin panel http://ept/admin and log in with the credentials eptmanager@gmail.com and 123
-* Now you can start adding Participants, Participant logins, PT Surveys, Shipments etc.
+* Now you can start adding Participants, Participant logins, PE Surveys, Shipments etc.

 ### Who do I talk to? ###